CCGenetics/guidelines-genetic-diversity-indicators/index.md

 nav_order: 1
 ---

-# Guideline materials and documentation for the Genetic Diversity Indicators
+# Guideline materials and documentation for the Genetic Diversity Indicators of the monitoring framework for the Kunming-Montreal Global Biodiversity Framework

 {: .highlight }
 This guide is intended to assist nations in quantifying genetic indicator values at every stage of the process: from species selection to data compilation to indicator calculation.
 These materials are based on the co-creation experience of the [first multinational assessment of the genetic diversity indicators](https://ecoevorxiv.org/repository/view/6104/), and we hope to keep updating them as more teams share their experience.
 If you would like to provide feedback or have questions please [get in touch](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/Contact_cite/Contact_cite.html).